PartnerComm/pcomm-wp-retirement-tool/readme.md

 ## Changelog
-1.0.0 - Ready for production
+1.0.1 - Change JS to only load on retirement tool page 1.0.0 - Ready for production
 0.9.13 - Complete rule selector logic and UI
 0.9.10 - Add basic test UI for rule selector